THE COMPOSER AS GEYSER GAZER

 Buried Geyser is located in the Lone Star Geyser Basin.

 "Wedding Cake" at Mammoth Hot Springs Dries Up

 This photo that I took in August of 2017 shows the many-tiered formation known as either "the feature at Narrow Gauge Spring" (Narrow Gauge Spring is the steaming ridge in the background) or "the wedding cake."
 In the early part of this century an oval spring started flowing at this location and over a span of 15 years or so built this massive formation with water cascading down all sides.
 Bacteria living in the thermal water decorated the "cake" with a fantastical array of pastel colors.
 The water ceased flowing sometime in 2017.
 To see the wedding cake in its full glory, play the video below which was shot in August of 2016.
 The video shows many important features at Mammoth Hot Springs with the "wedding cake" appearing last.

 Stephen Gryc's Photo Wins Book Cover Competition

-My photograph of Old Faithful Geyser in eruption after sunset has been selected through a competition to become the cover photo of the fifth edition of Yellowstone Treasures.
+My photograph of Old Faithful Geyser in eruption after sunset was selected through a competition to become the cover photo of the fifth edition of Yellowstone Treasures.
 I am particularly pleased since I consider Yellowstone Treasures to be the best general guide to the national park.
 The book's author, Janet Chapple, began visiting Yellowstone in 1939 when her father was a seasonal park employee.
 Janet had a career as a professional cellist, so maybe there is some link between musical aptitude and love of geysers.
 The book won a Benjamin Franklin Award from the Independent Book Publishers Association in the category of travel for excellence in book editing and design.
 You can order Yellowstone Treasures from Granite Peak Publications or from Amazon.com.

 Gryc Audio Recordings Featured